fluxninja/aperture/docs/content/concepts/auto-scale.md

 A _Kubernetes Object Selector_ consists of:

-- _Agent Group_: The Agent Group identifies Aperture Agents where the component gets applied.
+- _Agent Group_: The agent group identifies Aperture agents where the component gets applied.
 - API Version: The Kubernetes API version of the resource.
 - Kind: The Kind of the Kubernetes resource, such as Deployment, ReplicaSet,